Tutorial to develop a Spyder plugin#

 In the spyder directory you’ll find the following files:

-Building our first plugin#
+Building our plugin#

 # Spyder imports